GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 Remember to **leave a comment in the GitHub issue**, briefly mentioning that authors have been contacted.
 Be mindful of the information you share (e.g., no email addresses), since _anything_ that is typed through ZenHub in the ticket, will be **publicly displayed** in the GitHub issue!

 This step of the process ends when enough GDI members accepted authoring the SOP.
-For this to happen, it may be needed for the OC/SDPC member to engage in conversations to find the best suited authors.
+For this to happen, it may be needed for the OC/SDPC member to engage in conversations to find the best-suited authors.
 These conversations will be useful when reviewers are needed.

 #### 5. Monitor SOP development
 | Step identifier | When| Who |
 |:----------------|:----|:----|
 | ``5``                  | After SOP authors have been appointed | OC/SDPC |

-It is your duty, as member of the OC/SDPC, to monitor the entire SOP development process, ensuring that:
+It is your duty, as a member of the OC/SDPC, to monitor the entire SOP development process, ensuring that:
 - **Authors** are engaged with the development of the SOP.
 Checking the content of the SOP or contacting the authors recurrently may be required.
 - **Reviewers and approvers are appointed**, diverse across GDI nodes, and engaged in the process.
 Beyond the role definitions in the [ORR](../../docs/GDI-SOP_organisational-roles-and-responsibilities.md), the rule of thumb is for these roles to span multiple GDI Pillars and nodes.
 Reviewers may be selected directly by the OC/SDPC or by the authors themselves.
 Approvers will be part of the OC/SDPC itself.
 - **Communication is efficient** throughout the process.
 For example, ensuring that GDI MB receives the request to authorize the final SOP, or that authors are aware of any requested changes.